 We were told earlier that by the time we faced our first class 5 we would be pumped and ready for it… and it was true.

 We got out of our boat to take a look at the route we would be taking.
 The water looked big and scary, but we felt ready.
-We watched the first boat go through and within a few seconds someone was already bounced out of the raft!
+We watched the first boat go through and within a few seconds, someone was already bounced out of the raft!
 Yikes.

 Just as I caught my breath, more water came in.
 I kept on paddling though.
 I was terrified that if I didn’t paddle, the boat would flip, so I listened to Dan’s every word and tried my best.
 We all worked as a team and came out the other end unscathed.

 Dan explained every obstacle that we would be facing.
 He told us that we would feel like we had just conquered a maneuver, but not to get too comfortable.
 The minute we finish one, another would be around the corner and we had to keep paddling and listening to his instructions.

 We went for it and paddled our hearts out.
 We bounced around catching air, taking on water and spinning from side to side, but we made it through with success.
 With a big high 5 with our paddles, we whooped and hollered relieved to make it through the day.

+It was all fun and games now.
 After conquering the rapids it was time to go for a swim.
 We jumped off a rock and drifted through the more “mellow” water.
 The river was still fast and there were some eddies and whirlpools, but it was a fun (if not freezing) drift down the river.

 We had one final set of rapids to face and this time it was a class 3.
 We posed at a drop for some photos and turned the boat from side to side.
 The water swelled over the boat and within a few seconds, I found myself outside the boat swirling around in rapids.

 I missed catching the paddle of a fellow rafter and quickly drifted on to another raft ahead.
 Luckily I was just close enough to grab the end of their paddle before we entered the next set of rapids.

+They pulled me in their boat and I sat in the middle taking a free ride through our final set.
 I have to admit, it wasn’t scary at all being in the middle of the class 3 whitewater.
 It has always been my greatest fear to be thrown out of a boat into ice-cold water.

 But, it happens so fast and the crew is very professional, you are out and back in the boat in a blink of an eye.
 Would we recommend rafting the Rangitata?
 You bet!
 It is a thrill ride and adrenaline rush like no other.

 Our New Zealand Experience is courtesy of Flying Kiwi.
 Most of the Rafting photos above were purchase from the Photographer at Rangitata Rafting.
 For $40 New Zealand Dollars we have the memories to last a lifetime.